 Can You Equip A Planeswalker?

-Under most circumstances, you cannot equip a planeswalker with equipment.
+Under most circumstances, you cannot equip a planeswalker.
 Most equipment specifies that “you may attach this permanent to target ‘creature’ you control.”
 However, there are circumstances where there are exceptions to this.
 Let’s take a look.

-Luxior, Giada’s Gift is the only true way to equip a planeswalker with an equipment.
+Luxior, Giada’s Gift is the only true way to equip a planeswalker.
 It has an “equip planeswalker” cost and once it has been paid, it attaches and the planeswalker turns into a creature but keeps its loyalty abilities.

-Furthermore, if a planeswalker like Gideon Jura for example, were to become a creature via his ability he would then be a legal target for equipment.
+Additionally, if a planeswalker like Gideon Jura for example, were to become a creature via his ability he would then be a legal target for equipping.
 If you were to equip Gideon while he was a creature, he would remain equipped until he was no longer a creature.
-After that, the equipment would simply fall off.
+After that, whatever you’d attached to him would simply fall off.

 Is “Attach” The Same As Equip?